25 VS Code Extensions Worth Installing in 2026

 6. GitLens

-The feature I use most: The "Reveal Commit in Side Bar" action.
-When I am looking at a confusing line of code, I right-click, see who wrote it and when, then look at the full commit to understand the context.
+What I use most: "Reveal Commit in Side Bar."
+When I'm staring at a confusing line, I right-click, see who wrote it and when, then look at the full commit for context.
+Mystery solved in 10 seconds.
+Probably saves me 20 minutes a week.

 Settings tip: